hhhhzs666/KSIHER/README.md

 If needed, you can regenerate the training-set using the `build_bi-encoder_train_data.py` script.

-## Multi-hop Explanation Regeneration Experiment:
+##  Knowledge Selection based on Iterative Hybrid Encoding Experiment:

-Once the dense model is downloaded and unzipped in the apposite folder, run the following command to start the experiment:
+Put the trained models into the `.\models` folder, run the following command to start the experiment:

 `python ./explanation_regeneration_experiment.py`